 As a provider of specialist services we are a key partner in many clinical networks that span a range of specialities.
 These include children's, cardiovascular, kidney and cancer services.
 We are a regional genetics centre and are actively involved in the national 100,000 Genomes Project.
 We are delighted to host the national Cell and Gene Therapy Catapult which is co-located with our NIHR Biomedical Research centre at Guy's Hospital.

 Delivering care in innovative ways

 Our aim is to deliver care in innovative ways, centralising where necessary while offering care closer to home where possible.
 New dialysis services including radiotherapy and chemotherapy at Sidcup, and services for complex respiratory patients in Surrey (see below) highlight our work with both NHS and commercial partners.

 Since welcoming community health services into the Trust in 2011, we have benefited from new opportunities to engage in creative partnerships beyond our hospitals, working with primary and social care colleagues as well as third sector organisations and local people.
 We are also the first NHS organisation in England to test a “radical” method of community nursing scheme which uses key elements of the Dutch nursing model known as Buurtzorg.

 Through King's Health Partners, our academic health sciences centre, we have strengthened our academic and research activities and also benefited from stronger links with one of the UK's leading mental health trusts.
-We are ranked top in England for the number of patients recruited to clinical trials and second for the number of studies.
+We are ranked top in London for the number of patients recruited to clinical trials and second for the number of studies.

 Our reputation for sound finances and high quality services, including operational performance, quality and safety, led to a 'buddying' arrangement with Medway NHS Foundation Trust for over two years.